We continue with the series of posts dedicated to control theory by seeing how to implement a PID control in a microprocessor like Arduino.

 }

-As we can see it is not too difficult.
+As we can see, it’s not too difficult.
 We have a ‘computePID()’ function that does all the work.
-In this function we calculate the time elapsed between calls, which we need to calculate both the derivative and the integral of the error.
+In this function, we calculate the elapsed time between calls, which we need to calculate both the derivative and the integral of the error.

 Next, we compare the controller input with the setpoint to determine the error and perform the ‘pseudo’ integrals and derivatives (their discrete equivalent).
 Finally, we calculate the system response using the PID formula, and save the values for the next cycle.

-It wasn’t that hard, right?
+That wasn’t so hard, was it?
 However, although it is completely functional, our PID controller is quite simple.
-Therefore, it has certain deficiencies in situations that frequently occur in reality.
+Therefore, it has certain shortcomings when faced with situations that frequently occur in reality.

-We could improve our code, but it was not going to be so simple or fast to do it.
-And the best part is, it’s not necessary!
+We could improve our code, but it would no longer be so simple or quick to do.
+And the best part is, we don’t need to!
 To our delight, someone has done all the work for us, as we will see in the next section.

-Fortunately we have available the PIDController library, based on the ArduinoPID library developed by Brett Beauregard.
+Fortunately, we have the PIDController library available, based on the ArduinoPID library developed by Brett Beauregard.

-ArduinoPID is a little wonder that contains many improvements over a basic PID, which are detailed in this link from the author.
-I recommend that you read the documentation of the library because it is a whole class on PID controllers.
+ArduinoPID is a little gem that contains many improvements over a basic PID, which are detailed in this link from the author.
+I recommend you read the library documentation because it’s a whole class on PID controllers.

-With this, creating a PID controller on Arduino is as simple as the following code.
+With this, creating a PID controller in Arduino is as simple as the following code.

 #include <PIDController.hpp>